 *14 pc.
 Tramontina 80116/568DS Stainless Steel Tri-Ply Clad Cookware Set

 (Made in China)

 5 qt saute pan w/lid,

 8qt stock pot w/lid and pasta insert.

-About Tramontina (the Company)
+About Tramontina (The Company)

 Tramontina is a Brazilian company that makes cookware, utensils, mixing bowls, induction burners, and other kitchen items.
 They are best known in the US for their knives and their cookware.

 Tramontina has several lines of cookware, including nonstick aluminum cookware, ceramic nonstick, enameled cast iron (note: different colors are separate Amazon listings), bottom-only clad stainless, and fully clad stainless.
-This review is for the Tramontina fully clad stainless cookware only (see the table above for details).
+This review is for the Tramontina fully clad tri-ply stainless cookware only (see the table above for details).

 Keep reading to find out more.

 Clad Cookware: What It Is and Why It's Great